 Baby Safety Month: How to Properly Install a Car Seat

-Your car seat is one of the most important purchases you will make for your baby.
-Once you’ve chosen the right one for your vehicle and your child, the next step in to install it early enough before your baby is born so that you are familiar with how it works and how to get the carrier in and out of your car.
-If you’re wondering how to properly install a car seat, the answer is that it depends on the type of car seat you buy.
-Here you’ll learn how to install some of the most popular car seat types available.
+Your child’s car seat is one of the most important purchases you will make as a parent.
+Once you’ve chosen the right one for your vehicle and your child, the next step is to install it early enough before your baby is born so that you are familiar with how it works.

 - Take the base of the car seat and place it in the back seat of your car, facing the rear.
 Thread the seatbelt through the rear-facing belt path.